top of page

 The online course is structured into four modules, each building on the previous one to provide a comprehensive understanding and practical skills.

-Module 1: The Origins of Mandala and Sacred Circles
+Module 1 - Origins and Contemplative Foundations of Mandala & Sacred Circles

 This module explores the history and meaning of mandalas and healing circles across cultures.
 Participants learn about: